-The rest of this post is just me rambling (though I do mention a few products), so be forewarned that this is just an unedited expatiation1 before I hit the sack and start over with a different approach tomorrow.
+The rest of this post is just me rambling (though I do mention a few products), so be forewarned that this is just an unedited expatiation ((The big words come out at night, apparently.)) before I hit the sack and start over with a different approach tomorrow.

 I did a few video stand-ups and I did them like anyone else would: I let a manufacturer tell me about their product, and then I'd ask them how much it cost, I'd shoot a few inserts, and then that would be it.
 I didn't really get an opportunity to interject much analysis or opinion, made all the more difficult because I was focusing on, well, focusing.
 The videos turned out fine, technically: the Canon XA10 is a sweet little camcorder with a very fast f/1.8 zoom lens (which precludes the need for an on-camera light), and since I brought two lavalier mics the sound is clean too.
 But when it comes down to it, doing the videos just didn't feel like me.
 Plus, I honestly think I can cover the show better without having to cart a bag of video gear around in order to interview folks who've already given a dozen interviews that day and are just reading from a script.
 Instead, I'm going to link to or embed the best coverage from the capable folks who are already covering the show top-to-bottom (some of whom I met yesterday), and I'll try to impart any wisdom I gained by having had use of both hands to actually inspect gear.